-To monitor access resistance over the length of an experiment, the experiment needs to be manually set up using Edit Protocol > Stimulus > Membrane Test Between Sweeps and sequencing keys.
+To monitor access resistance over the length of an experiment, setup the experiment using Edit Protocol > Stimulus > Membrane Test Between Sweeps and sequencing keys.

-Configure some settling time following the end of the presynaptic stimulus before the Membrane Test test pulse is generated.
-This provides the cell some time to settle after stimulation from the presynaptic cell.
+Configure settling time following the end of the presynaptic stimulus before the Membrane test pulse generates to provide the cell some time to settle after stimulation from the presynaptic cell.